PseudoMotivated/Yunohost-in-lxc-behind-nginx-reverse-proxy/README.md

 rm /etc/nginx/sites-enabled/default
 ```

-Pass the rest of the ports to Yunohost.

-Open a config file:
+To pass the rest of the ports to Yunohost open a config file:

 ```sh
 nano /etc/nginx/stream-proxy.conf